A lot or a little?

 What parents need to know

 Parents need to know that Some Like It Hot is a classic black-and-white comedy.
 Everything is played for laughs -- from the St. Valentine's Day Massacre, in which gangland hoodlums execute seven other thugs with machine guns, to the broad gender-bending humor that finds the two male heroes masquerading as female musicians for most of the film.
 Marilyn Monroe as Sugar is at her most voluptuous; clothes are revealing; leering at women is a primary male activity; and attempts at seduction move the plot along.
 But the only sexual activity is some passionate kissing.
 There's lots of drinking and smoking; Sugar knows she has a problem with alcohol.

 What's the story?

-Musicians Joe (Tony Curtis) and Jerry (Jack Lemmon) accidentally witness the St. Valentine's Day massacre of a group of bootleggers by Spats Columbo (George Raft) and his mob.
+In SOME LIKE IT HOT, musicians Joe (Tony Curtis) and Jerry (Jack Lemmon) accidentally witness the St. Valentine's Day massacre of a group of bootleggers by Spats Columbo (George Raft) and his mob.
 Desperate to get out of town, they accept a job with a band on its way to Florida -- an all-girl band -- and they dress as women, calling themselves "Josephine" and "Daphne."
 When they get to Florida, Joe adopts yet another disguise, this time as a wealthy bachelor, and attempts to woo the band's lead singer, Sugar Kane (Marilyn Monroe).
 Meanwhile, Osgood (Joe E. Brown), an actual wealthy bachelor, is interested in "Daphne."
 Meanwhile, Spats and his gang arrive at the hotel for a conference with other gang leaders, which results in even more bloodshed.
 Can Joe get the girl and get away from Spats?

 Is it any good?